Configure the Primary Master Node in an Atlas Cluster

 - Public Address:

 - Enter the port over which clients will communicate with the node.
+This will usually be port 443.

 - Internal Address: This can be the same as the public address.
 Advanced configurations can optionally set this to a different hostname for inter-appliance communication.
 (See Optional Considerations when Setting Up Multiple Appliances in Atlas Clusters.)